 Short-term Care: Rehospitalizations

 In Arbors at Sylvania, 16.29 Percentage of Residents Rehospitalized

 This tells you the number of rehospitalizations per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.
-Higher levels of independence with ADL's typically correlates with better rehabilitation services.
+This indicates the percent of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of autonomy with activities of daily living often correlates with higher quality rehabilitation services.

 Scores for Toledo, OH

 - Overall Rating has a grade of C

 - Nurse Rating has a grade of C

 - Long-term Care Rating has a grade of D